callmecavs/bricks.js/README.md

 Used to bind the `resize` handler to the `window` resize event.
 It should be called _only once_ - when creating your instance - to avoid event duplication, and ensure all potential resizing is handled.

-Note that the handler fires the `pack` method _only if the resulting screen size matches a size parameter other than the current one_.
+Note that the resize handler only fires the `pack` method _if the resulting screen size matches a size parameter other than the current one_.

 ```es6
 // bind the resize handler, using an existing instance